IMDb: IMDbPro

 Actors, crew, and industry executives can post their own resume and upload photos of themselves for a yearly membership fee to IMDbPro.
 IMDbPro can be accessed by anyone willing to pay the annual fee of US$149.99.
 Membership enables a user to access the rank order of each industry personality, as well as agent contact information for any actor, producer, director etc. that has an IMDb page.
 IMDbPro also allows existing actors to claim their name page, as well as production companies to claim titles they own/manage.
 Enrolling in IMDbPro enables members who are industry personnel to upload a head shot to open their page, as well as to upload hundreds of photos to accompany their page.
 Anyone can register as an IMDb user and contribute to the site as well as view its content; however, those users enrolled in IMDbPro have greater access and privileges.

 History

-IMDb began as a fan-operated movie database on the Usenet group "rec.arts.movies" in 1990, and moved to the Web in 1993.
+IMDb began as a fan-operated movie database on the Usenet group "rec.arts.movies" in 1990, and moved to the World Wide Web (www. system) in 1993.

 Pre-website

-IMDb originated in 1990 with a Usenet posting entitled "Those Eyes", by the English film fan and computer programmer Col Needham, about actresses with beautiful eyes.
+IMDb originated from a personal film database that English film enthusiast Col Needham had maintained as a hobby since 1987.
+Needham, who worked as an engineer at Hewlett-Packard in Bristol, had been recording details of every film he watched since his teenage years.

+In the late 1980s, Needham joined the Usenet newsgroup rec.arts.movies, where film enthusiasts exchanged information about movies.
+He made a posting entitled "Those Eyes" about actresses with beautiful eyes, which prompted other users to respond with additions and their own lists.
+Needham subsequently started an "Actors List", while Dave Knight began a "Directors List", and Andy Krieg took over "THE LIST" (which would later be renamed the "Actress List") from Hank Driskill.
+Both the actors and actresses lists were initially restricted to people who were alive and working, but as the project grew, retired performers were added, leading Needham to create a separate "Dead Actors/Actresses List".
+Steve Hammond later started collecting and merging character names for both the actors and actresses lists; when these achieved popularity, they were merged back into the main lists.

 By late 1990, the lists included almost 10,000 films and television series, correlated with actors and actresses appearing therein.
-On October 17, 1990, Needham converted his private database to an entity that was accessible on the Internet, and thus the database that would become the IMDb was born.
+On October 17, 1990, Needham developed and posted a collection of Unix shell scripts to the newsgroup that could be used to search the four lists, and thus the database that would become IMDb was born.
 At the time, it was known as the "rec.arts.movies movie database".

+By 1992, the database had been expanded to include additional categories of filmmakers and other demographic material, as well as trivia, biographies, and plot summaries.
+The movie ratings had been properly integrated with the list data, and a centralized email interface for querying the database had been created by Alan Jay.
+The database continued to be maintained by volunteer "section managers" who received contributions from users around the world.